 The books may be recommended by health professionals, GPs, teachers, school nurses, and other professionals who work with young people such as social workers.
 Or you can just go into the library and pick up a leaflet.

 What books are available?

-Pick up a leaflet from the library or download our Shelf Help list for more information.
+Pick up a leaflet from our Libraries.

 Which libraries have Shelf Help books?

 You will find Shelf Help books at all our lending libraries.